20 Super Pretty Pictures of Finches

 “This is a male purple finch just after a spring snowstorm in my home state of New Hampshire.
 I was dreading having to deal with yet another storm, in April, no less, when I peered out my window to see the birds flocking to my feeders amidst the white fluffy snow.
 I love the light and reflection of snow in this picture of the finch, as it gives him an almost metallic look to his feathers,” says Donna Keller.
 Discover myths and facts about winter birds.

 “Every winter we have anywhere from 200 to 400 gray-crowned rosy-finches come to our backyard at the base of the Crazy Mountains north of Big Timber, Montana to enjoy the black oil sunflower seed we provide.
 They are pretty friendly and provide me with hours of photo opportunities each winter,” says Jerrty Taylor.
-Attract more birds to your yard with food, water and shelter.
+Check out the updated winter finch forecast for 2021-22.